 Lake Louise Shuttles, Transit & Tours

 Lake Louise is highly popular throughout the peak summer season, with parking lots filling up early each day.
 If you are planning to visit Lake Louise from June to October, the best way is to reserve a Parks Canada shuttle or a seat on Roam Transit ahead of time.
 Learn more about shuttle and transit options to Lake Louise.

 For an enhanced experience, book a guided tour to Lake Louise and other jaw dropping locations in Banff National Park.
 With multiple tour companies offering unique experiences, you have no shortage of options to choose from.
 Brewster Sightseeing, Discover Banff Tours, HopOnBanff, Mountain Park Transportation, Radventures, White Mountain Adventures and WowBanff all offer tours that include a stop at Lake Louise.

 The hamlet of Lake Louise is located just off the Trans-Canada Highway (Highway 1).
-It has a small shopping centre, with a grocery store, bakery, deli, bar and sporting goods store, visitor information centres, restaurants, and a range of accommodation options.
+It has a small shopping centre, with a grocery store, bakery, deli, bar, sporting goods store, and visitor information centre.
+Lake Louise also offers a variety of restaurant and accommodation options.
 Smaller and quieter than the town of Banff, you really feel immersed in the mountains and nature when you spend time in Lake Louise.
-It is the perfect base for outdoor adventuring, including water activities, ice skating, skiing, hiking and sightseeing.